boez98/RT2_assignment_2/README.md

 - In the section `7 Widgets interface for setting/canceling goal` you can set or cancel the goal
 - In the section `8 Result function and widget` you can see a widget with the goal coordinate and the update number of goal reached/canceled
 - In the section `10 Live pos and vel` you can see the live position and velocity of the robot
-- In the section `11 Movement graph` you can see the robot trajectory, my idea was also to add the various goal position
+- In the section `11 Movement graph` you can see the robot trajectory, my idea was also to add the various goal position and the wall position detected from lasers
 - In the section `14 Laser function and widget` you can see the distance from the nearest wall